 - Self-injury such as head banging

 An autism specific diagnostic evaluation consists of a comprehensive evaluation examining a child’s overall functioning.
 This can include evaluation of a child’s cognitive, academic, language, attentional, motor, behavioral, and social-emotional functioning.
 A child’s family will first participate in a clinical interview with a neuropsychologist, whereby information regarding the child’s overall functioning will be collected.
 After the initial meeting, a child will then participate in formal testing involving various assessment measures in order to provide clinical information regarding diagnostic clarification.
 Additionally, the child’s parents and academic team (if available) will fill out report forms to provide in-depth information regarding the child’s social, emotional, behavioral, and attentional functioning in the home and classroom setting.

-The neuropsychologist will conduct follow-up evaluations every six to twelve months (depending on concerns) in order to monitor progress from the various interventions, as well as help craft additional interventions and accommodations that would prove beneficial.
+The neuropsychologist will conduct follow-up evaluations every six to 12 months (depending on concerns) in order to monitor progress from the various interventions, as well as help craft additional interventions and accommodations that would prove beneficial.

-At North Shore Pediatric Therapy, we use a multi-disciplinary approach for the treatment of Autism Spectrum Disorder including Neuropsychology, Applied Behavior Analysis, Speech and Language Therapy, and Occupational Therapy.
+At North Shore Pediatric Therapy, we use a multi-disciplinary approach for the treatment of Autism Spectrum Disorder.
 Our team works together to assess your child’s needs and develop individualized goals.